knulli-cfw/knulli.org/docs/systems/portmaster.md

 * Ports which are *"Ready to run"* are ports of free games which you can install and immediately start playing.
 * Ports with *"Files needed"* are ports of commercially released games.
 To be able to run these ports, you will have to provide essential files from the games you bought.

-!!! info "Some PortMaster games only run on drives which are formatted to ext4.
-For this reason, KNULLI formats the *SHARE* partition to ext4 by default.
-However, if you re-formatted the *SHARE* partition to exFAT or if you use a second SD card which is formatted to exFAT, some PortMaster games might not work on your device.
-You will find information on how to reformat your drive to ext4 in the [Add Games](../../play/add-games) section.
-Additionally, you will find a [list of games with known issues](#known-issues-with-portmaster-games-on-exfat-formatted-partitions) below."

 ## Installing PortMaster